kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 # Using the GUI #

-First things first, Copy the entire content of the GUI, for now, to your SCCM Primary site.
+First things first, Download the GUI to a location of your liking.
 That should include the following files/Folders :

 - Toolkit (subfolder - holds the full PS App deployment toolkit)
+- Intune_Win32 (subfolder - holds the Intune Win32 conversion toolkit)
+- Config (Subfolder - holds the following files)
   - Deploy-Application.PS1 (The template I build upon)
   - MainWindow.XAML (My GUI file)
   - OSCCLogo.jpg (needs no further explanation)
-- Prefs.XML (caching of regid's and other settings)
+  - Prefs.XML (caching of user settings)
+  - SWID.XML (caching of regid's)
 - PSAPP_GUI.PS1 (The file you need to run !)

 When you start the GUI (by launching PSAPP_GUI.PS1 from a PowerShell cmd prompt) you should see the interface that allows you to create a new application.
 (Run as administrator the first time to allow the logging module to be downloaded/installed.
-This is not required for the GUI functionality)
+This is not required for the GUI functionality but might throw some errors because it will tyr to install the logging module)

+To use the tool, the easiest way is to click the "Browse for install file" button at the top.
+Browse to the MSI/EXE you want to install and select it.
+The tool will try to extract as much information as possible and enter it in the appropriate field.
+You may need to complete the remaining required fields.

-There are a few required fields :
+These are the required fields :

 - Application Vendor
 - Application Name
 - Application Version
 - Application Architecture
 - Software ID Tag
 - Source Path
 - Destination Path